Geometric and physical interpretation of the action principle: One degree of freedom

 for the three dimensions of the extended phase space.

 Under the assumption that

 we can define a displacement vector field

-that describes how states move in time.\footnote{Where possible, we will be writing the same expression in both vector calculus and component notations.} The time component of the displacement vector field is constrained, as we have
+that describes how states move in time.\footnote{Where possible, we will be writing the same expression in both vector calculus and component notations.} In dynamical system literature, this is referred to as the vector field of the dynamical system.
+The time component of the displacement vector field is constrained, as we have

 If assumption \ref{assum_detrev} is valid, we expect the flow of states through a closed surface to be zero: as many states flow in as flow out of the region.
-Alternatively, if we assign a probability, or probability density, to each trajectory, the assumptions requires that probability not to change, so integrating the probability over a closed surface must yield zero.
-However we see it, assumption \ref{assum_detrev} means the field is divergence-free,\footnote{Given that this is a three dimensional space, we can use the standard tools of vector calculus.} that is
+Alternatively, if we assign a probability, or probability density, to each trajectory, the assumption requires that probability not to change, so integrating the probability over a closed surface must yield zero.
+However we see it, assumption \ref{assum_detrev} means the field is divergence-free.\footnote{Given that this is a three-dimensional space, we can use the standard tools of vector calculus.} That is,

 Since the displacement field is divergence-free, it admits a vector potential.
 We have

 The minus sign is introduced to match conventions.
 Mathematically, this is analogous to what is done for a magnetic field or for an incompressible fluid.